 The refinement stage was when I started take in user feedback for the high-fidelity wireframe and began prototyping with some of our users.

-We took a look at Audible ourselves and had a general idea of what we should change but it wasn't until we conducted research that we had a clear direction.
+We had a general idea of what we should change but it wasn't until we conducted research that we had a clear direction.
 We had decided that we wanted to focus on 3 aspects: Onboarding, Searching, Buying.

 We first took a look at how Audibles competitors features were set up in comparison to Audible itself.